Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 This library has two simple but useful features:

 - A Middleware to forward the requests to the Vite Dev Server
-  - The middleware will start the Vite Dev Server for you ❤️
+  - The middleware can start the Vite Dev Server for you ❤️.
 - A service to access the Vite manifest

 ### The Vite Middleware